 Best practices for reading scientific papers (e.g., of potential advisors)

 Graduate fellowship opportunities:

-I am happy to provide feedback on application materials to current or prospective group members interested in these or other fellowship opportunities.
+I am happy to provide feedback on application materials to current or prospective group members interested in fellowship opportunities.

 If you are a recent/soon-to-be Ph.D. graduate or postdoctoral researcher interested in our group, please reach out via email to discuss potential future opportunities.